azkaban/azkaban/docs/imageMgmtAPI.rst

 .. code-block::

-     GET /imageRampup?imageType=spark_job
+     GET /imageRampup?imageType=spark

 .. _update-rampup-plan:

 Update an existing Image Rampup Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Update the active rampup plan and rampup details for an image type.
+Update the active ramp-up plan and rampup details for an image type.

+Only 1 active ramp-up plan is allowed per imageType at any given time.
+Hence, if the API request has ``activatePlan`` set to false, the plan will be deactivated.
+If true, the plan is left active.
+Similarly, if ``forceActivatePlan`` is set to false, the plan will be deactivated.

 - **Method:** PATCH
 - **Request URL:** /imageRampup/{imageType}